catalyst-cooperative/pudl/docs/pudl/id_mapping/id_mapping.md

   - Or, they're actually different, and you figure out which one to map to the FERC respondent, based on their plants (again, see exactly one match process, above).

+## Ingesting Utilities Without Plants

+- When ingesting a new year's worth of FERC Form 1 data,

 # Plant Mapping
 Most plant mapping will have taken place during the utility mapping processes